felipendc/vicyos-hefftor-polybar-xfce/README.md

 ***Pavucontrol is also in the building, in this version!!!*** <br />

-I got very happy when I managed to create this module made it work on my last [Tiling Window Manager polybar](https://github.com/felipendc/vicyos-hefftor-polybar) that I decided to bring it to this Xfce version,<br />
+I got very happy when I managed to create this module made it work on my last [Tiling Window Manager polybar](https://github.com/felipendc/vicyos-hefftor-polybar), so, I decided to bring it to this Xfce version,<br />

 ![Demo](https://i.imgur.com/a4MUJZD.png)